ivanrichmond/hello/README.md

     iii.
 Everything should just be prettied up.
 I should design this.

-6. Add real error handling.
+6. Add real error handling. **DONE**

-Figure out a way to know if it's a new account and change redirect to / in that case.

 7. Make delete user reroute to different places, depending on /user or /admin  -- **DONE**
 8. Actually have it say hello to logged in user's name!!! **DONE**
+9. Technical Debt
+10. Bug: "Warning: Cannot update a component (`AuthProvider`) while rendering a different component (`Logout`).
+To locate the bad setState() call inside `Logout`, follow the stack trace."  (logout:6, AuthProvider:17)
+11. Make login process clear the login error notice, if login is successful.
 #### Routing

 Routing should allow for several things: